anima-wg/constrained-6tisch-anima-dtls-join-proxy/constrained-anima-dtls-join-proxy.md

 or discovery of the destination address of the EST Server to contact, the Join Proxy is introduced.
-This Join-Proxy functionality is configured into all authenticated devices in the network which may act as the Join Proxy (J) for newly joining nodes.
-The Join Proxy allows for routing of the packets from the Pledge (P) using
-IP routing to the intended EST Server.
+This Join-Proxy functionality is configured into all authenticated devices in the network which may act as the Join Proxy for newly joining nodes.
+The Join Proxy allows for routing of the packets from the Pledge using IP routing to the intended EST Server.

 # Join Proxy specification

 In this section, the constrained Join Proxy functionality is specified using DTLS and coaps.
-When a joining device as a client attempts a DTLS connection to the EST server, it uses its link- local IP address as its IP source address.
+When a joining device as a client attempts a DTLS connection to the EST server, it uses its link-local IP address as its IP source address.
 This message is transmitted one-hop to a neighbour node.
 Under normal circumstances, this message would be dropped at the neighbour node since the joining device is not yet IP routable or it is not yet authenticated to send